hellofresh/weird-github-client/CONTRIBUTING.md

 Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the [hellofresh](https://github.com/orgs/hellofresh/people) core team immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the [hellofresh](https://github.com/orgs/hellofresh/people) core team immediately.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.